LiyuCode/blue_env/README.md

-# blue_env
+# blue_envs
-Memo on how did one set up dev settings
+Memos on how did one set up dev settings